Master of Arts in Organizational Leadership (Competency-Based)

 Submission of a portfolio of evidence that shows adequate preparation for graduate studies.
 The portfolio will contain: writing samples that show graduate level communications and analytical skills; a detailed resume showing professional development and achievements; awards; professional recognition; letters of reference from persons who can attest to the applicant’s ability to do graduate level work; and a letter of explanation detailing the reasons the student believes they are a good candidate for graduate study in the field they wish to pursue.
 If the portfolio meets substantive approval of the committee, the applicant may be invited for an interview.
 The decision of the School Graduate Admissions Committee will be final.

-• Active Duty, active reserve, retired and prior service military members in the following ranks are eligible: Commissioned Officers (any rank), Senior NCO (E7 or above) or CW2 or above.
+- Active Duty, active reserve, retired, and prior service military members in the following ranks are eligible: Commissioned Officer (any rank), Non-Commissioned Officer (Sargeant First Class/E7 or above), or Chief Warrant Officer 2 (CW2) or above.

-• Commissioned Officers must be graduates of a commissioning program (OCS or equivalent, ROTC, Military Academy) and a basic officer career course.
-Senior NCOs must be E7 or above and graduates of a career NCO Advanced Course.
+- Commissioned Officers must be graduates of a commissioning program (OCS or equivalent, ROTC, Military Academy) and an officer basic career course.
+NCOs must have been promoted to the grade of E7 or above.
 Warrant Officers must be CW2 or above and graduates of a Warrant Officer Candidate School and a Warrant Officer career course.

 OLCC 501: Data-Driven Decision-Making and Planning